The 9/11 Memorial and Museum is a tribute to the lives lost on September 11, 2001, and on February 26, 1993 (World Trade Center bombing).

 During the holidays, the 9/11 Museum extends its closing time to accommodate the extra crowd.

-The 9/11 Museum attracts large crowds all through the year.
+The 9/11 Museum attracts massive crowd all through the year.

-Irrespective of the season or day of the week, this Museum gets the maximum crowd between noon to 3 pm.
+Irrespective of the season or day of the week, most number of tourists line up to enter the Museum between noon to 3 pm.

 That’s why the best time to visit 9/11 Museum is as soon as it opens – between 9 am to 11 am.